Mookie Betts Preview, Player Props: Dodgers vs. Diamondbacks

-On Monday, Mookie Betts (.950 slugging percentage in past 10 games, including four home runs) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+On Tuesday, Mookie Betts (.545 on-base percentage in past 10 games, 139 points above season-long percentage) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
 First pitch is at 10:10 PM ET.

-He collected three RBI (going 3-for-5 with a home run) in his most recent game against the Red Sox.
+He had a hitless performance in his last game (0-for-4) against the Diamondbacks.

 Mookie Betts Game Info & Props vs. the Diamondbacks